Israeli heavy metal drummer of band Persephore accidentally killed by IDF after being mistaken for Hamas terrorist

 Fighting resumed between Israel and Hamas earlier this month after a seven-day ceasefire.
 Numerous figures from the entertainment world have called for an immediate ceasefire throughout the conflict.

-Dua Lipa, Michael Stipe and Cate Blanchett and more signed open letter in October calling on Joe Biden for a ceasefire.
+Dua Lipa, Michael Stipe and Cate Blanchett and more signed an open letter in October calling on Joe Biden for a ceasefire.

 Over 4000 artists then came together to sign a letter under the collective Musicians for Palestine with Pulp, Lucy Dacus, Sleater-Kinney and more calling for a ceasefire.